Across the Years – 48-Hour 2023 – Pain Cave

 PC: Asheville Marathon

 Asheville Half Marathon Post-RaceI have raced in the vicinity twice in previous years and again was captivated by the breathtaking scenery and nature of Western North Carolina.
 Following waiting in line for a porta potty for nearly half an hour, I stepped up toward the front for a mass start of 2,500 participants, trying to minimize my chances of being stuck at a slower-than-intended pace due to the human barricade, which happened anyway.
 In spite of pacers with clear signs, an infinite number of slower runners clogged up the front, forcing me to maneuver around them and commence at an eleven-minute-mile pace when I planned to go out between upper seven-minute and lower eight-minute.
 Albeit I would typically appreciate this 31-degree start with the feels-like in the 10s, I did not foresee the nonstop vicious headwind and its impact on my running.
 Furthermore, as I suspected, the course opening up primarily downhill for the first two miles took more out of my legs than normally at this point.
 As I slowed down significantly the last several miles, specifically from the short climb and trail portion forward, I went from thinking I could realistically run between 1:52 and 1:55 to doubting I could even finish under two hours, as I saw the 2:00 pacers pass me with just over a mile to go; amusingly, while they stayed in proximity, they blocked the headwind and made the run less unpleasant.
 They left my sight with half a mile to go, then nearing the finish line, I saw them drastically slowing their pace, prompting me to look at my watch to see if sub-two hours was still within reach.
-I sped up as much as my legs let me, crossing the finish in 1:59:27 at 13.22 miles on my COROS.
+I sped up as much as my legs let me, crossing the finish in 1:59:27 at 13.22 miles on my COROS PACE 2.
 Considering how weak I felt approaching the final stage, I was thrilled I managed to at least salvage a sub-two-hour 13.1, even if I did not run close to my potential perhaps due to the spontaneity of this trip, lack of sleep, and/or simply not having the best day.

 At the Expo the day before, I stood by a backdrop runners sign that asked what inspired us to run, on which I wrote, after pondering for a while, “Community!”
 I often wonder this myself, as I still do not know if I truly enjoy running itself but certainly love connecting with humble and disciplined individuals who share the same hobby before, during, and after any running event.
 I doubt I would run as frequently as I do without the availability of races or community.